mja/LearningFromGeneticData/README.md

-# geibmh-psychgen
+# Learning From Genetic Data

-Materials on "Genetics of common complex psychiatric disorders" for Genetics and Environmental Influences on Behaviour and Mental Health
+Notebooks, lectures, and jottings and quantiative genetics.